-Let’s see indoor places to shoot your family photos.
+Let’s see the indoor places to shoot your family photos.

 2.1.1 Blank walls

 Pastel-colored walls look beautiful as a photo background.
-Here are some of the photos.
+Here are some examples.

 2.1.2 Decorated walls

-Here’s a pin that shows you how two photo frames added beauty to the wall background.
+Here’s a pin that shows you how two photo frames added beauty to a wall background.

-You can use the windows as the background.
+You can use windows as a background too.
 They can become a pretty good background in daylight.

-If you have an independent house then you can use the garden as the background.
+If you have an independent house then you can use the garden as a background.
 If you live in a condo/apartment then let’s see the other options.

-2.4 Dining or Kitchen as background for indoor photos
+2.4 Dining room or kitchen as a background for indoor photos

-Here’s a pin that shows how beautifully a kitchen is used as the background.
+Here’s a pin that shows how beautifully a kitchen can be used as a background.

 The dining room can also be used as a themed photoshoot.
 You can either shoot the photos manually or put the camera on a tripod and let it shoot automatically.

-2.5 Living room as background for indoor photos
+2.5 Living room as a background for indoor photos

-The living room can be used as a background to create beautiful photos.
-If you’re rich and your living room looks like the below photo then you’re good to go.
-If you’re an average guy like me then see the other photos below.
+Living rooms can be used as backgrounds to create beautiful photos.
+If you’re wealthy and your living room looks as good as the below photo, then you’re good to go.
+If you’re an average guy like me, then see the other photos below.